 Olive oil is one of the wholesome fats available in the market today.
 Extra virgin olive oil is more beneficial than processed olive oil.

 An extensive review of 42 studies with more than 800,000 members found that olive oil was the only source of monounsaturated fat that decreases the risk of heart diseases.
-The study has also revealed that one of olive oil's heart-healthy effects is an increase in HDL cholesterol.
+The study has also revealed that one of the olive oil’s heart-healthy effects is an increase in HDL cholesterol.
 This consequence is thought to be caused by antioxidants in the olive oil called polyphenols.
 Extra virgin olive oil has more polyphenols than other processed oils, although the quantity can still vary among different types and labels.
 One research gave 200 healthy young men about 2 tablespoons (30 ml) of separate olive oil per day for three weeks.
 The researchers found that participants’ HDL levels improved significantly after they used the olive oil with the highest polyphenol content.
 In another research, when 60 older adults consumed about 4 tablespoons (50 ml) of high-polyphenol extra virgin olive oil every day for 6 weeks, their HDL cholesterol increased by 6.5 mg/dl, on average.

 In addition to raising HDL levels, olive oil has been found to increase HDL’s anti-inflammatory and antioxidant function in studies of older people and in individuals with high cholesterol levels.
 Whenever feasible, select high-quality certified extra virgin olive oils, which tend to be highest in polyphenols.